kubernetes/community/contributors/chairs-and-techleads/README.md

   - [sig-governanace.md]
   - [wg-governanace.md]

 [Code of Conduct]
   - conduct@kubernetes.io if you need anything from them or to report
   - may have training or guidance - ask!

   [Kubernetes values]
   [Governance Principles]
 ## Communication and feedback loops:

-  - [Need to know email archive]
+Place for leads to get info, talk to other leads, best practices, demos, and
+more:
   - [Monthly meeting]
     - Time:
       * 2nd Tuesday of the Month 12:30pm PT [830pmUTC]
       * 2nd Thursday of the Month 09:00am PT [5pmUTC]

-  Slack: #chairs-and-techleads, #sig-contribex
+  Slack: #chairs-and-techleads
+  [other related/useful] #sig-contribex (operations), #steering (governance)

-  Mailing list: leads@kubernetes.io
+  Mailing list: [leads@kubernetes.io]
+  [other must join] dev@kubernetes.io

   Github: File issues against kubernetes/community

+### Updates
+According to [governance](#important-governance-documentation), leads need to provide a community update.
+Most do this through KubeCon update sessions and sign up forms come through as 'Maintainer Track' to the leads@ list.
+There is also an option for a deep dive session that is longer duration for larger community discussion.
   ## Community Programs

   ### Mentoring

    - [group-mentoring.md]
+     - Great for growing contributor ladder roles
    - [mentoring-programs]

-- Resources from SIG Contributor Experience
+### Recogition

+Is someone in your group deserving of recognition?
+Great!
+There are a few ways to do this depending on the situation and end goals.
+Our community is built on the ethos of chop wood, carry water; reward and recognize often!

+The quickest way is a "Thanks!" in an issue or PR.
+Want a wider audience?
+Try #shoutouts on the Kubernetes slack!
+#### Swag
-  - Swag
+- [cncf swag store]
-    - The Project can provide you with K8s tshirts, stickers, and other marketing materials.
+  - ContribEx can help connect you to K8s tshirts, stickers, and other marketing materials.
-    - If someone in your SIG is doing a great job and you want to recognize them a tshirt is a great way to do that, especially for folks unable to attend conferences.
     - K8s baby onesies are also available but usually take longer.
-    - In most cases we need to sync with that person's employer so that we can send them swag without having to manage people's private information, so please sync with SIG Contributor Experience as early as reasonably possible.
-    - Silly gift practical jokes or anything involving googly eyes that make people smile will be given the appropriate level of priority.
+    - Custom items can be done for certain occasions.
+Silly gift practical jokes or anything involving googly eyes that make people smile will be given the appropriate level of priority.
-- Resources from the CNCF
+#### Awards
+There are a few times a year that Kubernetes and the larger CNCF community intentionally recognizes members of the commuity for certain roles and accomplishments.
+The leads@ mailing list and slack channel will have announcements for when nominations are open.
+- [Contributor Summit] Awards
+- [CNCF Awards]
+  - most relevant: committer, documentarian, chop wood carry water
+### CNCF resources
   - [maintainers-circle]

-[Need to Know email archive]: https://docs.google.com/document/d/1ivmV-ouim7YcTnmv21m0pP6prmj-FFZxcRBuWbT706c/edit
 [Monthly meeting]: https://docs.google.com/document/d/1Jio9rEtYxlBbntF8mRGmj6Q1JAdzZ9fTDo3ru1HK_LI/edit
 [values]: https://github.com/kubernetes/community/blob/master/values.md
 [Governance Principles]: https://github.com/kubernetes/community/blob/master/governance.md#principles